 He holds a Master of Public Policy and Management from the University of Pittsburgh Graduate School of Public & International Affairs as well as LEED BD+C sustainability credentials through the United States Green Building Council.
 He also serves as a board member for the Sewickley Creek Watershed Association.

 Jack J. Brown (2016)

-Jack Brown is the Director of Community Services at Westmoreland Community Action (WCA).
-As Director He manages several programs that directly address Community and Economic Development including, The Neighborhood Revitalization Program, Homeownership Programs, Agency Tax Credit Programs and WCA’s Social Enterprise, Shop Demo Depot/American Architectural Salvage.
+Jack Brown has been the Director of Community Services at Westmoreland Community Action (WCA).
+As Director he managed several programs that directly address Community and Economic Development including, The Neighborhood Revitalization Program, Homeownership Programs, Agency Tax Credit Programs and WCA’s Social Enterprise, Shop Demo Depot/American Architectural Salvage.

 Since 2000 Mr. Brown has managed the construction of over 60 Single family for-sale affordable houses throughout Westmoreland County.
 Mr. Brown has over 30 years of construction experience and holds professional certification as a Housing Finance Development Professional.
 He also serves as an Advisory Board Member/Construction and Planning For Keystone HOPE Development LLC.

 Jeffrey A. Landy (2012)

 Mr. Landy is the Borough Manager of Mount Pleasant.
 He received a B.S. degree in Business Administration and Marketing from The Pennsylvania State University.
 He serves on the Board of Directors for the Laurel Highlands YMCA Board, the Mt.
 Pleasant Free Public Library Board, and the Westmoreland Brownfield Board.